-So let's go back a bit to understand how this hit beautiful and fun album started.
+So let's go back a bit to understand how this beautiful and fun album started.

-In 1997 after giving their souls to the music, recording a crazy rock album "The Colour and Shape", long world tour around the world, lost the drummer William Goldsmith while recording... lost the guitarist Pat Smear while touring...
-And after a few months, another guitarist Franz Stahl was also lost on tour...
+In 1997 after giving their souls to music, recording a crazy rock album named "The Colour and Shape", a long tour around the world, losing their drummer William Goldsmith while recording... losing their guitarist Pat Smear while touring...
+After a few months, also lost another guitarist Franz Stahl on tour...

-Bassist Nate Mendel picked up the phone to Dave and informed him that he was leaving because he was tired of all this craziness and that his previous band "Sunny Day Real Estate" was reuniting.
-Dave who was completely broken decided to go out and just get drunk to the point of unconsciousness, on the way he vented his anger on his car and the lawns of the neighbors, of his mother... yes, after two big albums he still lives with his mom.
-But we were fortunate because on the next morning, Nate called Dave and informed him that he regret and that he was not leaving the band.
+Bassist Nate Mendel picked up the phone with Dave and informed him that he was leaving because he was tired of all this craziness and that his previous band "Sunny Day Real Estate" was reuniting.
+Dave who was completely broken decided to go out and just get drunk to the point of unconsciousness, on the way he vented his anger on his car and the lawns of the neighbors, his mother's neighbors... yes, after two big albums he still lives with his mom.
+But we were fortunate because the next morning, Nate called Dave and informed him that he regretted it and that he was not leaving the band.

 Far from the spotlight of Los Angeles, Dave decided he was leaving his mom's house and buying a house in Virginia.
-Just to illustrate the desire to get away, Los Angeles is on the west coast and Virginia is on the east coast about 4,000 miles.
-Here Dave also begins the tradition of "build a studio in your home" and decides to build his famous "Studio 606" in the basement of his new home.
+Just to illustrate the desire to get away, Los Angeles is on the west coast and Virginia is on the east coast about 4,000 miles apart.
+Here Dave also begins a long-lasting DIY tradition of "build a studio in your home" and decides to build his famous "Studio 606" in the basement of his new home.

 Why 606?
 Because it's a famous number you see almost everywhere, says Dave.

-Away from all the noise and bells, with no record company and no outsiders, other than Adam Kasper who did the technical producer role, they went down to the basement and started recording one of the band's best albums.
+Away from all the bells and whistles, with no record company and no outsiders, other than Adam Kasper who did the technical producer role, they went down to the basement and started recording one of the band's best albums.

 The three band members said it was one of the best and most relaxed periods of their lives.
-All they did all day was eat BBQ, drink whiskey and beers and make music.
+All they did all day was eat BBQ, drink whiskey and beers, and create music.
 Without any commitment to anything and without pressure from anywhere, creating music without inhibitions or restrictions as if "There is nothing left to lose..."

-Just for the sake of further illustration, Dave decided that this album should be recorded in an analog manner with no computers at all, on reel tape as before.
-Speaking of once...
-Dave said in one of the interviews that every time he is listening to this album he immediately remember the basement, the smell that would come in from the basement windows in the spring and the chirping of birds that interfered with the vocals recordings.
+Just for the sake of further illustration, Dave decided that this album should be recorded in an analog manner with no computers at all, on reel tape as in the past.
+Speaking of the past...
+Dave said in one of the interviews that every time he listens to this album he immediately remembers the basement, the smell that would come in from the windows in the spring, and the chirping of birds that interfered with the vocals recordings.

 The album opens with "Stacked Actors" and the beating of the drums and guitars, just to illustrate why the band left Los Angeles.
 It talks about everything that is fake and not real, about the time they lived in Hollywood and everyone seemed to them like actors.
 Yes, they too were part of the play at the time but now they are no longer and they want to laugh about it...

-"Breakout", this excellent second and rhythmic song that if you turn up the volume very loud and also watch the music video while doing it, nothing will stop you from jumping and going wild.
-Because we all somewhere want to break out of something and with the Foo's it's a pleasure.
+"Breakout", is an excellent second and rhythmic song that if you turn up the volume very loud and also watch the music video while doing it, nothing will stop you from jumping and going wild.
+Because we all somewhere want to break out of something and with the Foo's it's a great pleasure.

-The next song "Learn To Fly" is simply a masterpiece and not because it is musically complex, not because the lyrics are moving and touching and also not because it has a mesmerizing rendition but only because... that it is a lot of fun !!
+The next song "Learn To Fly" is simply a masterpiece not because it is musically complex, not because the lyrics are moving and touching, and also not because it has a mesmerizing rendition but only because... it is a lot of fun !!
 A song that no matter where you are and what you do, as soon as you hear it you will start singing.
-A song that makes burst into uncontrollable laughter when you remember the music video and a song that is simply a sheer delight of supreme happiness and no !!
-We did not exaggerate !!
-They even got a Grammy for this song in 2001 so let's ...
+A song that makes you burst into uncontrollable laughter when you remember the music video and a song that is simply a sheer delight of supreme happiness and no !!
+We do not exaggerate !!
+They even won a Grammy for this song in 2001 so chill...

 Go ahead, move on to "Gimme Stitches" which talks about a complicated relationship where both spouses do not stop hurting each other but still stay together.

-The next song, "Generator", opens with Dave's Talk Box which tends to use this effect very rarely and the hi-hat that opens in syncope (non-beat), which make this thing addictive.
+The next song, "Generator", opens with Dave's Talk Box which he tends to use very rarely, and the hi-hat that opens in syncope (off-beat), which makes this thing addictive.
 The song talks about the sacrifice to someone who is your core.
-He is the one who turned on the generator and you will do everything to keep it running, even if it takes your health.
+He is the one who turns on your generator and you will do everything to keep it running, even if it damages your health.

 The next song, "Aurora" is one of the most beautiful and melodic songs on the album, Dave said they were very focused on the melody of the songs on the album, songs that would be fun to sing and would flow well in the listener's ears.
 This is one of Dave's favorite songs even though the lyrics are a collection of words that do not really tell a whole story but only refer to looking back to Dave's time in Seattle.